In this post, we’re sharing with you a few of our favorite local gifts made with love by Asheville’s finest makers.

 “I want Everyday Oil to be a great, true friend you can rely on, no matter who you are.” – Emma Allen

 There are so many fantastic painters around town, but Garnet Fisher’s black squiggle giclee prints are among our favorite.
 We stumbled upon her airy, minimalist prints one day while shopping at Old North and have been a fan ever since.
 We also interviewed her in Season 3 of the podcast.
 Learn more and listen to our podcast interview with Garnet Fisher here.

 Where to Buy: Check out her latest collections online of visit Old North in downtown Asheville on North Lexington.

-Hold the foam koozies please — this year all we want for Christmas is a quality, hand-sewn leather pint sleeve.
+Imagine it: it’s just after 6pm and cold outside.
+You get off from a long day of work and pull these babies out, pour a generous amount of whiskey and sit by the fire — sounds pretty ideal, we know.
+This year all we want for Christmas is this set of 9oz Rocks Sleeve Set of 2 with Glasses.
 Made by hand in Candler, NC, Oowee’s leather goods are durable, rustic, and just plain cool.
 They have all sorts of stamped designs, including the option to customize your own!
 Keep your eyes peeled for some custom Making It in Asheville products in 2020.